anasmi/lut-mobile-course/Learning_Diary.md

 how application should be started, including what is the main activity of the app.
   - Kotlin has also auto-import settings.
   - First, an api needs to be installed and licenses accepted.
 Otherwise, simulator doesn't start up.

+  ## Part 2
+  Core elements to android development are :
+  - Activity : a rectangular area that displays something, not necessary a view only.
+Button also extends activity, for example.
+  - Intent : an action we want to be performed.
+Works as an imediator, represents what a user what to do.
+  - IntentService: does a task intent wants to be performed.
+Can be done on background.
+  - BroadcastReceivers: received an intent from a `sendBroadcast` method often indicating that some work has been completed.